Question About Franchise Information

 The bottom line answer is NO. However, we wish it were true, because the franchise industry would be much easier to navigate.

-First, the franchise industry for years has claimed that franchising is a safer bet than independent ventures.
-But the fact is that standards and quality differ greatly from franchise to franchise.
+Let’s start with truth in advertising.
+The franchise industry laid claims to greater startup successes than that of independent ventures.
+That’s not true, The fact is that standards and quality differ greatly from franchise to franchise.
 And franchising is actually less safe than independent businesses in many cases.
-Franchises must be analyzed on their own merits.
+One must analyze each franchise on its own merits.

-Second, the FTC requires certain franchise information be offered in the Franchise Disclosure Document (FDD), but it is not everything needed to study.
+Next, the FTC requires franchisors to provide specific franchise information in the Franchise Disclosure Document (FDD).
+But that information is a far cry from the depths of franchise due diligence.
 The FDD and an FA (franchise agreement) contains great investigative material, but there is much more to consider and investigate beyond those documents.

 However, while each FDD will include the same topics and format, the information will necessarily be different from franchises to franchise.
 In addition, while certain franchise information must be disclosed to prospective buyers, it is only a gateway to analyzing various investments.
 The unfortunate truth is that most buyers never complete any form of serious due diligence.
 In addition, a large percentage of buyers never understand their franchise purchase until after the fact and they are actually operating the business.

 Just Because A Business Can Be Franchised ……